baumannzone/entucasa/src/delivery-menu/README.md

 ### Meatballs
 Just like our meatball linguine in carrot and white wine sauce, served on Spanish-style fries.

-### Meatball sub
-A Spanish take on a classic American sandwich.
-Recipe inspired by Martin Berasatagui.

 ### Serrano sub
 A MUST.
 Every restaurant across Spain serves this delicious and simple bocadillo.
 Serrano ham served on a bed of freshly-grated organic tomatoes and drizzled with extra virgin olive oil.

 ### Spanish tortilla sub
-Delicious potato omelette bocadillo served with piquillo pepper and home made garlic mayo.
+Delicious potato omelette bocadillo served with piquillo pepper and house made garlic mayo.

+### Meatball sub
+A Spanish take on a classic American sandwich.
+Recipe inspired by Martin Berasatagui.

 ## DESSERTS